alphafantomu/Glutinity/README.md

 # Glutinity
  A programming language (originally TuskScript) created in Lua.
+Also called G∞.